top of page

 Captain George Vancouver

 In 1791, Captain George Vancouver, a British Royal Navy officer sailed from England on the vessel Sloop, Discovery and accompanied by the armed tender, Chatham.
-Captain Vancouver first sighted the west coast of Australia on 27th September 1791 and two days he discovered one of the world's finest harbours and sailed into what we now know as - King George Sound.
+Captain Vancouver first sighted the west coast of Australia on 27th September 1791 and two days later he discovered one of the world's finest harbours and sailed into what we now know as - King George Sound.
 He was the first to map King George Sound which he named King George the Third's Sound and Princess Royal Harbour and navigated to Possession Point, where the British flag was raised to claim the area for the Crown.

 Captain Vancouver also named Bald Head, Breaksea Island, Michaelmas Island, Seal Island, Princess Royal Harbour after Princess Charlotte Augusta Matilda, first daughter and fourth child of King George III and Oyster Harbour.